jeffchheng/brains-base/content/blog/2020-04-10-my-tech-interview-experience/index.md

 System design: design an API for managing a contact list.
 This was one of the worst interview experiences as well.
 One, the question isn't great for a front end engineer.
 Second, the interviewer had unspoken questions that he wanted me to answer.
 I could tell he was annoyed or not accepting any answer from me that didn't conform to the format he wanted without explicitly telling me.

-I design the usual CRUD operations, but I think he literally wanted me to define "okay, this is the HTTP accept and object shape" and "this is the HTTP content type and object shape" when they really didn't differ that much.
+I designed the usual CRUD operations, but I think he literally wanted me to define "okay, this is the HTTP accept and object shape" and "this is the HTTP content type and object shape" when they really didn't differ that much.
 Also scaling issues?

 Deep dive: You need to be ready to talk about a project for an hour straight where the interviewer will drill you on what you worked on, technical/people challenges, and so on.

 One of the coding questions was actually an existing MVC app with 7 bugs and repro steps for all of them, and it was up to me to fix them.
 There were problems like not merging objects correctly, CSS issues, XSS problems, and unmounting DOM nodes.
-This is interesting in concept, but the high pressure situation of an interview meant I wasn't able to fully commit by brain to it while working against the clock.
+This is interesting in concept, but the high pressure situation of an interview meant I wasn't able to fully commit my brain to it while working against the clock.
 Huge props to any Dropboxer who manages to fix these in less than an hour.

 I don't remember the second coding question, but I recall it going pretty well.

-Again, I don't think 2 coding questions provide a good enough signal, but I could just be salty.
+Again, I don't think two coding questions provide a good enough signal, but I could just be salty.

 ## Amazon (2020)